 What about the Master’s Cap?

-There is a separate pool of 20,000 additional H-1B visa numbers per fiscal year that is available only to candidates who have earned a Master’s or higher graduate degree from a U.S. institution of higher education.
-This quota does not include foreign graduate degrees, and it does not include professional post-graduate certificate programs, nor Master’s degrees from for-profit or unaccredited schools in the United States.
-The extra “US Master’s cap” numbers are used up approximately fast or faster than the regular H-1B cap.
+There is a separate pool of 20,000 additional H-1B visa numbers per fiscal year available only to candidates who have earned a Master’s or higher graduate degree from a U.S. institution of higher education.
+This quota does not include foreign graduate degrees, professional post-graduate certificate programs, nor Master’s degrees from for-profit or unaccredited schools in the United States.
+The extra “US Master’s cap” numbers are used up approximately as fast or faster than the regular H-1B cap.
 It is critical to note, especially for first-round H-1B cap lottery selections, that the foreign worker must have already completed the degree at the time the petition is filed with USCIS.

 If you would like H-1B visa cap help, contact Karin Wolman or a consultation today!